What is the Master of Horticulture Award?

 A degree-level award studied over three years, the MHort provides an affordable and high-quality study experience, which links candidates to a range of professional networks and provides improved business and managerial skills.

-This degree-level equivalent qualification is designated as a recognised award for the purposes of the Education Reform Act 1988, and holders of the award may use the designation MHort (RHS) after their name.
+The MHort is recognised by the Education Reform Act 1988.
+It is a degree level equivalent, and holders of the award may use the designation MHort (RHS) after their name.